Skip to content

 Brass, iron, and wood offer a timeless and sturdy feel, making them popular for various decor styles.
 For a luxe or modern look, glass or metal sconces can provide a sleek finish, while fabric shades add a softer touch.

 The choice of material is important for outdoor sconces, which need to endure weather conditions like moisture, wind, and temperature changes.
 Durable materials such as treated metals and weatherproof finishes are ideal.
-For indoor sconces, particularly in high-traffic areas, opting for easy-to-clean materials like glass or metal to save time on maintenance.
+For indoor sconces, particularly in high-traffic areas, opt for easy-to-clean materials like glass or metal to save time on maintenance.

 The ease of installation